YosefLab/Compass/README.md

 Compass depends on IBM CPLEX to run optimization procedures.
 The full edition is available for free for academic use.

-See our instructions [here](https://github.com/YosefLab/Compass/wiki/Installing-CPLEX-Tutorial) for an in depth tutorial on installing cplex
+See our instructions [here](https://github.com/YosefLab/Compass/wiki/Installing-CPLEX-Tutorial) for an in depth tutorial on installing CPLEX

 **Note: Make sure to get the full edition (free for academic use) and not the Community Edition